NSS-Full-Time-Data-Analytics-8/ryman_scrape-Kytsuine/README.md

 3. Take the two lists you created on parts 1 and 2 and convert it into a pandas DataFrame.

 4. Now, you need to take what you created for the first page and apply it across multiple rest of the pages so that you can scrape all inductees.
 Notice how the url changes when you click the "More Events" button at the top of the page.
 Check that the code that you wrote for the first page still works for page 2.
 Once you have verified that your code will still work, write a for loop that will cycle through the first five pages of events.

-5. **Bonus #1:**: Add to your data frame the opening act for all shows that list an opener.

-5. **Bonus #2:** If you click the "MORE INFO" button for an event, it will take you to a page which shows ticket prices.
-Write code that can be used to retrieve the ticket prices for each show that you have scraped.
-Make sure that your code can handle cases where the show has been canceled (eg. https://ryman.com/event/nhabit-worship-experience/).